 Since joining Akin Gump in 1979, Smith W. Davis has provided public policy counsel on a wide variety of legislative and regulatory matters, including those before a variety of congressional committees: the House Financial Services and Senate Banking committees (housing, insurance and securities); the Judiciary committees (telecommunications, legal reform and bankruptcy); the House Energy and Commerce Committee (environmental, communications and energy-related (pipeline) matters); the House and Senate Appropriations Committee; and the House Education and the Workforce Committee (pension matters).

 Practice & Background

-As head of the firm’s financial institutions policy group, Mr. Davis coordinates a team of lawyers engaged in a diversified financial service practice before Congress, the executive branch and various regulatory agencies.
+As a leader in the firm’s financial institutions policy group, Mr. Davis coordinates a team of lawyers engaged in a diversified financial service practice before Congress, the executive branch and various regulatory agencies.
 He has represented foreign and domestic investment houses and commercial banks, consumer lending companies and private equity firms on a range of issues, including mergers and acquisitions and bank holding company and securities law reform.
 His practice also includes work related to mortgage insurance, home equity and hedge fund matters.

 Mr. Davis served as the co-manager of the firm’s policy and regulation practices, and has served in a practice management role since 2002.
 He is a former member of the firm’s management and compensation committees.
 Mr. Davis is active in Republican politics.